OPMDG/opm-doc/probes/check_pgactivity.rst

 ===========

-check_pgactivity allows two different connection specifications: by service, or by specifying values for host, user, port, and database.
+check_pgactivity allows two different connection specifications: by service or by specifying values for host, user, port, and database.
 Some services can run on multiple hosts, or needs to connect to multiple hosts.

-You must specify one of the parameters below if the service needs to connect to your PostgreSQL instance.
-In other words, check_pgactivity will NOT look for the \ ``libpq``\  environment variables.
+You might specify one of the parameters below to connect to your PostgreSQL instance.
+If you don't, no connection parameters are given to psql: connection relies on binary defaults and environment.

 The format for connection parameters is: